gloveboxes/AltairEverywhere/README.md

-# Cloud Enabled Altair 8800 in [C POSIX](https://en.wikipedia.org/wiki/C_POSIX_library)
+# Cloud Enabled Altair 8800 on [C POSIX](https://en.wikipedia.org/wiki/C_POSIX_library)

-The Altair 8800 Emulator on C POSIX documentation is maintained in the [project wiki](https://github.com/gloveboxes/Altair8800Linux/wiki)
+The Cloud Enabled Altair 8800 Emulator on C POSIX:

+1. Documentation is maintained in the [project wiki](https://github.com/gloveboxes/Altair8800Linux/wiki)
-This project
+1. Runs on Linux, including Windows Subsystem for Linux, macOS, and Raspberry Pi OS.
+1. Is a sister project to the [Azure Sphere Cloud Enabled Altair 8800](https://github.com/AzureSphereCloudEnabledAltair8800).